Arizona State pulls away to beat Utah 83-64

-Feeding off the fire of their emotional coach, the Sun Devils fought through an intense, rugged game to pull away from Utah 83-64 on Saturday night.

-”I’ve been fairly stoic this season,” Hurley said, drawing laughter from reporters. ”My emotions were elevated in this game and I felt very connected to the emotion of the game.”
+TEMPE, Ariz.
+(AP)Rob Edwards scored 24 points, Remy Martin added 20 and Arizona State pulled away to beat Utah 83-64 Saturday night.

-The Sun Devils (11-7, 2-3 Pac-12) were roughed up in a physical loss to No. 20 Colorado on Thursday and had to fight through a stop-and-start first half against the Utes.
+The Sun Devils (11-7, 2-3 Pac-12) were roughed up in a physical loss to No. 20 Colorado on Thursday and had to fight through a stop-and-start game against the Utes.

+Utah coach Larry Krystkowiak was ejected after being hit with consecutive technical fouls and Arizona State coach Bobby Hurley was also T’d up in a tense second half.

-The Sun Devils found a better offensive rhythm in the second half and continued to play gritty defense, pulling away late for a big bounce-back win.
+The Sun Devils survived the rugged game, building a 14-point lead early in the second half, withstanding a run by Utah and stretching the lead late for a much-needed win.

-Rob Edwards led Arizona State with 24 points and Remy Martin added 20 with six assists.

-”We all know what we’ve got to do and we played pretty good basketball out there today,” Martin said.

-Timmy Allen had 18 points and 10 rebounds to lead Utah, which has lost four straight and five of six.
+Timmy Allen had 18 points and 10 rebounds to lead the Utes, who have lost four straight and five of six.

-”I was pretty pleased with our defense early in the game,” Utah coach Larry Krystkowiak said. ”Our offense has just been atrocious.
-Individual players need to step up and we need to do a better job of sharing the ball.”

 Utah was overrun by Arizona in the first half Thursday night in Tucson, falling into a 24-point halftime hole before losing 93-77.